adamralph/xbehave.net/README.md

 For full usage details for `build.cmd`, execute `build.cmd -?`.
 See  [simple-targets-csx](https://github.com/adamralph/simple-targets-csx) for more info.

-You can also build the solution using Visual Studio 2017 or later.
-At the time of writing the build is only confirmed to work on Windows.
+You can also build the solution using Visual Studio or other compatible IDE's.

 ## Versions